 I remember when it was the year of the horse, there were horse toys on sale in all of the shops, and everybody was using four character phrases containing the character for horse.
 There were horses all over the television shows and parodies on social media.

-This year (2023) is the Year of the Rabbit, and I have already seen dozens of soft toy rabbit.
+This year (2024) is the Year of the Dragon, and I have already seen dozens of soft toy dragons.

 If your animal sign is the same as the one for the coming year, then it is traditional to wear red.
 A lot of people don’t want to dress fully in red, so they will just wear red socks or even red underpants.
 If you’re really traditional, you should wear red every day of the year, but I haven’t seen anybody doing that so far.